What should I consider before cancelling my insurance policy?

 How and when do I cancel my current insurance policy?

 You can cancel your insurance policy at any time during the coverage term or decide to not renew it.
-To do so, contact your insurance provider and then follow its instructions.
+To do so, contact your insurance provider and then follow the instructions you receive.
 Once the process has been completed, you should receive a confirmation letter.

 Cancellation of an insurance policy – A few things to know